altocodenl/tagaway/readme.md

       - fixed piv separators as milestones

 - Backend improvements:
+   - Route logging
+      - Log all non-admin routes in terms of performance
+      - Distinguish 4xx from 5xx
+      - Tighter 4xx ignoring rules for endpoints
    - Check if we're leaving behind temporary files from import.
    - On shutdown, if there are S3 uploads, re-add it to the queue and send notification before shutting down.